rails/rails/guides/source/active_record_querying.md

 #### last

-`Model.last(limit)` finds the number of records specified by +limit+ ordered by primary key in descending order:
+`Model.last(limit)` finds the number of records specified by `limit` ordered by primary key in descending order:

 ```ruby
 Client.last(2)